 Normally the Income Approach to value is developed for income producing properties to give an estimate of value based upon the property's income producing capability.
-As mentioned previously, the subject parcel is 250 acres and is being valued for the land only with no irrigation facilities or improvements.
-As discussed in the Highest-and Best-Use portion of this appraisal, it is likely this property will be planted to native or improved grasses in the interim.
-250 acres of non-irrigated pasture land is not considered to be a stand-alone economic unit.
+The subject property with only 34.9 acres is not considered to be a standalone economic unit, therefore the Income Approach is not applicable.